Skip Ribbon Commands

 Checklist for the First Day of School

-As you and your child prepare for the first day of the new school year, use this checklist to help make sure you have taken care of the necessary tasks and learned the information you need.
+As you and your child prepare for the first day of the new school year, use this checklist to help make sure you have taken care of the necessary tasks and have the information you need.

 • What time is lunch?
 Can your child buy it at school, and how much will it cost?

-• Have any new health problems developed in your child over the summer that will affect his school day?
+• Have any new health problems developed in your child over the summer that will affect their school day?
 Does the school nurse know about this condition, or is an appointment set up to discuss it?

 Last Updated